Euler angles: Definition by intrinsic rotations

+Examples: Wigner uses a ZX′Z′ order to define the Euler angles.

+Hirschfelder et al. use a ZY′Z′ order to define the Euler angles.

 Definition by extrinsic rotations

 Extrinsic rotations are elemental rotations that occur about the axes of the fixed coordinate system xyz.
 The XYZ system rotates, while xyz is fixed.
 Starting with XYZ overlapping xyz, a composition of three extrinsic rotations can be used to reach any target orientation for XYZ.
 The Euler or Tait–Bryan angles (α, β, γ) are the amplitudes of these elemental rotations.
 For instance, the target orientation can be reached as follows (note the reversed order of Euler angle application):